WELCOME TO THEOLOGICAL PERSPECTIVES

 In his Antiquities, published in AD 93, Josephus mentions that Christians were not extinct at the time he wrote this document.
 In the writings of rabbis who lived and wrote just before and just after the war, there is narrative about Christians living at the time of such writings.
 Were these Christian folks who became Christians during/after the war or where they Christians who became Christians before the war and who had survived the war?
 If they lived through the war, it means they weren't raptured.
 As mentioned above, some will conclude they weren't raptured because they didn't qualify for the "rapture."
 This conclusion is speculative and assumes the thing to be proved.
 Furthermore, you would think that among those who supposedly didn't "qualify" for the rapture, there would have been some who would have testified to the rapture having occurred.
 Yet there is no record of this.

 Proponents of the IBV believe that the lack of Christian writing between AD 70 and the early part of the 2nd century is evidence that the rapture occurred.
 There simply were no Christians around to provide such writing.
-However, it appears that writings that began to appear at the start of the 2nd century were based on documents written before AD 70 (the NT Scriptures) which means these documents survived the war and if they survived the war you would thing there were Christians around who facilitated their survival.
+However, it appears that writings that began to appear at the start of the 2nd century were based on documents written before AD 70 (the NT Scriptures) which means these documents survived the war and if they survived the war you would think there were Christians around who facilitated their survival.
 Such documents would not have survived without they being preserved by caring Christians who knew their value to the Christian doctrinal system.
 Why were these Christians not raptured?

 It is instructive that Clement of Rome, who appears to have been a respected church leader on par with the apostles, is historically seen as dying around 100 AD.
 This Clement wrote the letter known as 1st Clement which I quoted from in Part Eight of this series.
 This letter was written from Rome to the Corinthian church.
-You would thing a Christian of Clement’s caliber would have been raptured if a rapture did indeed occur.
+You would think a Christian of Clement’s caliber would have been raptured if a rapture did indeed occur.
 Yet he is seen as living subsequent to the AD 70 event.

 As already pointed out, when Christian writing resumes at the beginning of the 2nd century, the parousia and all related events are seen as being future to the post AD 70 church.
 Yet, if indeed the NT Scriptures were all written before AD 70 (and the evidence certainly indicates this), you would think church leadership would have been able to connect the imminency statements found in the teachings of Jesus and the apostles with the destruction of the temple and the fall of Jerusalem in AD 70, an event that occurred only 30 years before.
 It is as though they didn’t have access to the Olivet Discourse, the Revelation and other NT documents that show eschatological events were about to be fulfilled in the generation living at the time of the AD 70 event.